forest-snow/CMSC828L/Problem Set 3/README.md

 * You're only using PyTorch (obviously)

-* Nontrivial datapreprocessing is required in some cases (look carefully at the three meter data)
+* Nontrivial datapreprocessing is required in some cases (look carefully at the three meter and adult data)

-* These datasets will be very computationally intensive.
+* These datasets will be more computationally intensive, and the flower dataset will be a LOT more computationally intensive.
 While HW2 could be run on your laptop, for this one if you can build with AVX instructions, use a GPU, use a workstation etc. I would *very strongly encourage you to do so*
   * For those of you proficient and with AWS, GCP, etc. accounts set up, doing this entire assignment on the GPUs there should cost lest than $20
-    * The TAs are not AWS/GCP experts, though Justin has nonzero experience with GCP
+    * The TAs are not AWS/GCP experts, though Justin has non-zero experience with GCP
     * If you don't know what AWS/GCP etc. are, please do *not* attempt this

 * The extra credit (see below)